PRJM1999/Airline-Stocks/README.md

 ## SSL Certification
 SSL certification has not been added at this point in order to maximize development productivity.
 However, it will be added in the future when the website reaches a certain quality.

+## API Bootleneck
+The free version of the Alpha Vantage Api only allows a certain number of api requests in a time period.
+Due to this there may be console log error when trying to fetch VAR data from the backend.

 ## Future Development
 The app currently uses React and client-side rendering.
 Future development may address any problems this causes by implementing server-side rendering or using a static site generator.